 Melting chocolate in the microwave is easier, faster, and there is less chance of your chocolate seizing.

-Microwave your chocolate for 30 seconds at a time, stirring it in between each 30-second interval until your chocolate is completely melted.
-Every microwave is different so you might want to set your microwave to half power so you don’t accidentally burn your chocolate.
+Next, microwave your chocolate for 30 seconds at a time (stirring in 30-second intervals) until your chocolate is completely melted.
+Every microwave is different so you might want to set your microwave to half-power so you don’t accidentally burn your chocolate.

 Now that you know how to melt, you’re ready to learn how to temper chocolate!